LavishMC/Realm-Bot/README.md

 ## THIS IS NOT *THE* [REALM BOT](https://realmbot.dev)
 This is a open source bot that is very similar to it but is not it.
 All realm bots are similar and I am in no way trying to take away from [Realm Bot](https://realmbot.dev).
 I am just trying to give the public a open source and free realm bot.
+I am saying this because this is named realm bot and there is a realm bot called "Realm Bot".
+I might remove this cause I kinda feel dumb for putting this here but it's just in-case people are confused.

 # LavishMC Realm-Bot
 A Discord &amp; Minecraft Bot that gives many features to players and Minecraft realm owners that help Protect, Moderate, and Control their realms.